opencog/opencog/opencog/nlp/learn/run/README.md

 * `ss-nosplit-one.sh`: similar to above, but assumes that the text-file contains one sentence per line - i.e. has been pre-split.

-* `submit-one.pl`: script to actually send sentences to the REPL server.
+* `submit-one.pl`: script to send sentences to the cogserver.

 * `split-sentences.pl`: split text into sentences.
 Accepts free-form text, and looks for likely end-of sentence locations, so that there is one